AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to use comfort notes without turning progress into pressure" belongs in the blog because it explains the decision before the download.
-For "How to use comfort notes without turning progress into pressure", the reader may be in an App Store comparison where every app seems to promise more than it can prove, and the job is to pick a focus area before opening a full library.
-This article gives context for "How to use comfort notes without turning progress into pressure", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Progress use: comfort notes" belongs in the blog because it explains the decision before the download.
+For "Progress use: comfort notes", the reader may be in an App Store comparison where every app seems to promise more than it can prove, and the job is to pick a focus area before opening a full library.
+This article gives context for "Progress use: comfort notes", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway